Bullet Journaling is something you may or may not heard of! If you are the type that likes to keep a journal, I'd suggest you read on!

 It is pickerel season in the Magothy, and after quite a few trips of fishing and not catching today was my lucky day!

-Helmets can be a topic of controversy in the horse world.
-To wear them or not to wear them?
-Being a TBI patient recovering from a horse-related incident, I'm not even going to discuss the option of not wearing one.
-In my humble, brain-bruised opinion, wearing a helmet should be non-negotiable.
+Being a TBI patient recovering from a horse-related incident, I'm not even going to discuss the option of not wearing a helmet.
+In my humble, brain-bruised opinion, wearing one should be mandatory.
+Here's my advice for choosing the best riding helmet and which types to stay away from.

 It is one of life's main truth's right?
 That things are not always what they appear to be.
 People that see horses from afar, but don't know anything about them, sometimes make incorrect assumptions of abuse or neglect.
 It is our job to educate the public.